It was only a century ago women were granted the right to vote in the United States.

 Reserve your seat for a special program with a distinguished panel as they cover topics relating to The Woman’s Bible and women’s right to vote.

-Kate Clarke Lemay
+Dr. Kate Clarke Lemay

 Kate Clarke Lemay is a historian at the Smithsonian’s National Portrait Gallery where she curated Votes for Women: A Portrait of Persistence and authored its catalog.
 She earned a dual PhD in art history and American studies from Indiana University, Bloomington.
 The research for her book Triumph of the Dead: American WWII Cemeteries, Monuments and Diplomacy in France was supported by an IIE Fulbright Award to France, a Smithsonian American Art Predoctoral Grant, and a postdoctoral fellowship at the Georgia O’Keeffe Museum’s scholarly center.
 She was the founding director of PORTAL, the National Portrait Gallery’s Scholarly Center, as well as the founding co-coordinating curator of the Smithsonian American Women’s History Initiative.

 Dr. Melissa R. Klapper is professor of history and director of women's & gender studies at Rowan University.
 She is the author of Jewish Girls Coming of Age in America, 1860-1920 (NYU, 2005); Small Strangers: The Experiences of Immigrant Children in the United States, 1880-1925 (Ivan R. Dee, 2007); and Ballots, Babies, and Banners of Peace: American Jewish Women's Activism, 1890-1940 (NYU, 2013), which won the National Jewish Book Award in Women's Studies.
 She is the recipient of numerous awards and grants and lectures frequently in academic, community, and public venues.
 Her most recent book is Ballet Class: An American History (Oxford, 2020).

 Rev. Dr. Yolanda Pierce